 Lesson 1: Our biases can lead to life-altering decisions, so we must learn to spot them to be able to eradicate them.

-Naturally, all humans make mistakes.
+All humans make mistakes.
 However, it is the degree and frequency of those mistakes that alter the course of our path and the lives of those around us.
 Moreover, if we are in powerful positions, such as heads of admission committees, judges, or any other profession that calls for neutrality and a strong mind that can carry cognitive processes almost err-free, we must eliminate the mistakes and biases completely.
 Ultimately, it’s a moral responsibility and not just a professional one.

 Therefore, to do away with biases and errors in the thinking process, you must first learn how to recognize them.
 A bias is usually used to describe one’s inclination to devalue another human based on personal assumptions.
 However, a bias is just a systematic error we make in our thinking process, which ultimately alters our judgment.
 Although it’s not the same as noise, it can lead to it.